 What is Inbound Marketing?

 Inbound marketing focuses on inbound lead generation tactics.
-With inbound marketing, you are creating lead “bait” — highly-valuable items like checklists, webinars, and email subscriptions that contain information that your prospects want to know.
-You then use that “bait” to get them to fill in a form with their contact info that will give them access to it.
+With inbound marketing, you are creating valuable content — highly-valuable items like checklists, webinars, and email subscriptions, that contain information that your prospects want to know.
+You then use that content as incentive for them to fill in a form with their contact info that can be used for lead nurturing in the sales process.

 But inbound marketing goes beyond lead generation to nurture the leads you’ve attracted.
-Once you’ve captured the contact information of someone, you’ve now have a lead that you know is interested in your services.
-Your job is now to nurture that lead with additional valuable information and resources until that person is ready to make a purchase.
+Once you’ve captured the contact information of someone, you now have a lead that you know is interested in your services.
+It also helps to establish trust and value with your prospect during their buying process.
+Your job is to nurture leads with additional valuable information and resources until that person is ready to make a purchase.

-The best marketing today includes a combination of outbound and inbound techniques, integrated by a strategy built on the buyer’s journey.
-While it’s no longer effective, in today’s multi-media, multi-channel world, to simply interrupt people and ask for their business, you need to get the word out to your target audience about the helpful information and resources you’ve created as bait.
-Outbound tactics, particularly like Google Adwords, sponsored email, and certain types of advertising, can get your bait seen by the people who will want it and (eventually) want your services.
+Today, the most effective marketing strategies include a combination of outbound and inbound techniques, integrated by a cohesive strategy built on the buyer’s journey.
+While it’s no longer effective to simply interrupt people and ask for their business in today’s multi-media, multi-channel world, you need to get the word out to your target audience about the helpful information and resources you’ve created to attract them when they are looking for this information.
+Outbound tactics, particularly like Google Adwords, sponsored email, and certain types of advertising, can get your content seen by the people who will want it and (eventually) want your services.

-The key to effective lead generation and inbound marketing in particular, is to use truly valuable bait.
+The key to effective lead generation, particularly inbound marketing, is to use truly valuable content.
 No one will give you their contact details in exchange for something that’s so-so or something they can easily get elsewhere.
-If you spend some time and resources creating something that’s highly attractive to your audience, you’ll experience much greater success.
+If you spend time and resources creating something that’s highly attractive to your audience, you’ll experience much greater success.